Todd Rogers (behavioral scientist): Education research

+Rogers's academic work has been published in Science (journal), Proceedings of the National Academy of Sciences of the United States of America, American Economic Review, Psychological Science, Management Science (journal), and others.
+He is regularly cited in popular media including: The New York Times, The Washington Post, Time (magazine), Harvard Business Review, and others.

 Career

-Rogers is the Director of the Student Social Support R&D Lab (S3 R&D Lab) at the Harvard Kennedy School.
-The Lab uses data and behavioral science to develop and prove scalable, high ROI interventions that mobilize and empower students’ social support systems to improve achievement.
+Rogers is the Director of the Social Connection and Sports Fandom Initiative at Harvard University.
 Rogers is the co-founder and chief scientist at EveryDay Labs, an organization which seeks to improve student outcomes through behavioral science interventions.
-The Lab works in partnerships with school districts to reduce absences at-scale.
-The Lab's trademark absence intervention project, Present!, is proven to reduce the rate of chronic absenteeism by 10-15% in a K-12 setting.
+EveryDay Labs is best known for scaling absence-reducing interventions proven to reduce the rate of chronic absenteeism by 10-15% in a K–12 setting.

-Rogers was the founding executive director of the Analyst Institute and remains a member of the Institute's Board of Directors.
-The Analyst Institute uses randomized field experiments and behavior science insights to understand and improve voter communication programs.
-The organization collaborates with progressive organizations and campaigns around the country to measure and increase the impact of their programs.
+Rogers was the founding executive director of the Analyst Institute.
 The organization's work in the political realm was covered in The New York Times Magazine, and was also discussed in-depth in Sasha Issenberg's book, The Victory Lab: The Secret Science of Winning Campaigns.

 Personal life

-Todd treasures few physical possessions, except for Super Bowl LII and LIX Philadelphia Eagles celebratory confetti.
+Rogers is a cancer survivor, he was diagnosed with non-Hodgkin lymphoma in high school.
+Raised in Philadelphia, he is a Philadelphia Eagles fan.